The flamenco cinema of Carlos Saura

 We recently said goodbye to Carlos Saura, one of the most renowned, prolific and groundbreaking film directors in Spanish cinema, whose name appears under the title of the films that defined post-war Spanish cinema and who made us smile with his insightfulness in dodging Franco's censorship.

 Enjoying flamenco through the sensitivity of a director of the stature of Carlos Saura and from a cinematographic narrative and aesthetics of a gift.
-An example of this is the masterpiece Bodas de sangre (1981), an adaptation of Federico García Lorca's tragedy through music, cante and baile (visit our flamencopedia to learn more about flamenco terminology).
+An example of this is the masterpiece Bodas de sangre (1981), an adaptation of Federico García Lorca's tragedy through music, song and dance (visit our flamencopedia to learn more about flamenco terminology).
 It is a documentary that represented a new way of representing flamenco through film.

 Bodas de Sangre, besides marking the beginning of the Aragonese director's musical period, is the first film of his flamenco trilogy together with Carmen (1983) and El amor brujo (1986), all literary adaptations in which the director collaborated with the dancer and choreographer Antonio Gades.
 And if with Carmen he won three medals from the Círculo de Escritores Cinematográficos, three Oscar nominations and a BAFTA for Best Foreign Film, with El amor Brujo he won two Goyas for Best Cinematography and Best Costumes.